 Slow cooker magic

-After your apples have cooked for eight to ten hours you can choose the consistency you prefer for your apple butter.
+After your apples have cooked for six to eight hours you can choose the consistency you prefer for your apple butter.
 Gently stir the apple butter for a chunky texture or use an immersion blender to achieve a smoother texture.

 Add a label to your jar of apple butter!